Harvey Molotch: Mass media and the social construction framework

-The City as a Growth Machine
+City as a growth machine

 Molotch is probably best known for his book Urban Fortunes (1987, with John Logan), which won him the Award for Distinguished Contribution to Sociological Scholarship by the American Sociological Association in 1990.
 Urban Fortunes builds on Molotch's 1976 classic paper, "The City as a Growth Machine."
 In this body of work, Molotch took the dominant convention of studying urban land use and turned it on its head.
 The field of urban sociology (as well as urban geography, planning, and economics) was dominated by the idea that cities were basically containers for human action, in which actors competed among themselves for the most strategic parcels of land, and the real estate market reflected the state of that competition.
 Out of this competition were thought to come the shape of the city and the distribution of social types within it (e.g. banks in the center, affluent residents in the suburbs).
 Long established notions such as central place theory and the sectoral hypothesis were claims that are more or less "natural" spatial geography evolved from competitive market activity.

 Molotch helped reverse the course of urban theory by pointing out that land parcels were not empty fields awaiting human action, but were associated with specific interests—commercial, sentimental, and psychological.
 Especially important in shaping cities were the real estate interests of those whose properties gain value when growth takes place.
 These actors make up what Molotch termed "the local growth machine"—a term now standard in the urban studies lexicon.
 From this perspective, cities need to be studied (and compared) in terms of the organization, lobbying, manipulating, and structuring carried out by these actors.
 The outcome—the shape of cities and the distribution of their peoples—is thus not due to an interpersonal market or geographic necessities, but to social actions, including opportunistic dealing.
 Urban Fortunes has influenced hundreds of national and international studies.
 A twentieth anniversary edition was issued by the University of California Press in 2007 with a new preface.